Aniruddhaqre/React-two/README.md

 # React-two
-Video Stremming Application UI using React and Vite
+Video Streaming Application UI using React and Vite

 Technologies used: Reactjs, Chakra UI